jelilat/gofundme/Tutorial.md

 In order to create a gofundme app, you need the following messages:

 * Create Gofundme
-* Donate to Gofundme
+* Donate Fund
 * Withdraw Donation

 You can use the `starport scaffold message` command to create each of the messages.
-Define the details of each message when you scaffold them.
+Meke sure you define the details of each message when you scaffold them.

 Create the messages one at a time with the following application logic.

 ### Create Gofundme

-For a gofundme, the initial message handles the transaction when a cosmonaut creates a gofundme campaign.
+For a gofundme, the initial message handles the transaction when an account (or user) creates a gofundme campaign.

-The cosmonaut needs a certain amount of funds and is requesting donations from other cosmonauts.
+The user needs a certain amount of funds and is requesting donations from other users.

-The first message is the create-gofundme message that requires these input parameters:
+The first message is the `create-gofundme` message, which requires the following input parameters:

 * `goal`: The amount of funds the cosmonaut is requesting
 * `start`: The start date of the gofundme campaign